Worldwide Reputed Tradition

 A land of films

 Hollywood and Bollywood companies love shooting in the Czech Republic.
 Besides authentic historical locations we offer truly professional production facilities and crews.
-Every year, the world-famous Karlovy Vary International Film Festival welcomes some of the biggest film stars like Leonardo DiCaprio or Morgan Freeman.
+Every year, the world-famous Karlovy Vary International Film Festival welcomes some of the biggest film stars like Leonardo DiCaprio and Morgan Freeman.

 filmmaking figures